 You will be notified if you have been selected to join the Massachusetts CURATE Curriculum Fellowship.
 If accepted, you will commit to attending all in-person and virtual sessions.

 By engaging in the CURATE process, teachers gain deep insight into the quality and alignment of a variety of curricular materials.
 This is a highly selective leadership opportunity that provides Massachusetts teachers with an opportunity to expand their influence without leaving the classroom and to play a leading role in upholding quality curriculum.
-Educators interested in participating in CURATE should reach out to Senior Associate Annelise Eaton at firstname.lastname@example.org.
+If you have any questions about the CURATE application process, contact Senior Associate Annelise Eaton at firstname.lastname@example.org.

-For more information visit the Massachusetts Department of Elementary and Secondary Education’s website.
+For more information on CURATE, visit the Massachusetts Department of Elementary and Secondary Education’s website.